phungquangdai/leaderboardservice/README.md

 ## Getting Started

-These instructions will show how to create leaderboard service with HTTP REST.
+These instructions will show how to create leaderboard service with HTTP REST and SOCKET connection.

+I.HTTP REST
 ### Prerequisites

 You need to install something first